 The Austin Independent School District is the fifth largest school district in Texas.
 Through its 124 schools, the district provides an education to approximately 86,000 students.
 The University of Texas at Austin is among the best research universities in the country, boasting famous alumni like Matthew McConaughey, Marcia Gay Harden, and Walter Cronkite.

 Seton Medical Center is the top-ranked general medical and surgical facility in Austin.
 This hospital ranks highly in specialties including gastroenterology, geriatrics, nephrology and pulmonology, to name a few.
 Also a general medical and surgical facility, St. David’s Medical Center is ranked as the number two hospital in Austin.
 St. David’s is highly ranked for two adult specialties: cardiology and heart surgery and orthopedics.
 If you’ve made Austin your new home, make sure you get to know the medical resources available:

 Austin Real Estate

 Prices of homes in Austin have increased in recent years, but are beginning to stabilize and create plenty of real estate opportunities.
-Use the links below to research these opportunities.
+The median home cost in Austin is $346,500, while an average two-bedroom apartment costs about $1,700 per month.
+Use the links below to find a home in Austin.

 Hotels in Austin offer anything from a downtown hotspot to a beach getaway.
+Austin’s Heywood Hotel offers hip and comfortable accommodations that are walking distance from downtown Austin, Rainey Street, Sixth Street, Lady Bird Lake, and the Convention Center.
 Use the links below to find a hotel that is right for your trip.

 Things To Do in Austin